mattiacurri/mastermind-C/README.md

 Then you need an IDE that support MinGW compiler.
 I used Eclipse for this project
 	(https://www.eclipse.org/downloads/) because it makes automatically the MakeFile configuration to link the resources.
-In "saveGame.h", "rules.h", "top10.h" you need to insert respectively the path of "rules.txt", "howToPlay.txt", "match.dat", "bastop10.dat", "inttop10.dat", "advtop10.dat" according to where you are going to save this file, note that the game create "match.dat" when you save in savedMatch folder
+In "saveGame.h", "rules.h", "top10.h" you need to insert respectively the path of "rules.txt", "howToPlay.txt", "match.dat", "bastop10.dat", "inttop10.dat", "advtop10.dat" according to where you are going to save this file, note that the game generates "match.dat" when you save, in savedMatch folder.